 From the Archives

 Bean Gilsdorf is on the road this week—look for her reports from Krakow and Warsaw in October—so today we bring you a reprint of a column from July 23, 2012.
-Submit your questions to HELP DESK anonymously here: http://bit.ly/132VchD.
+Help Desk is an arts-advice column that demystifies practices for artists, writers, curators, collectors, patrons, and the general public.
+Submit your questions anonymously here.
 All submissions become the property of Daily Serving.
-HELP DESK is co-sponsored by KQED.org.
+Help Desk is co-sponsored by KQED.org.

 I work for a commercial gallery space and have been approached by male collectors who express an interest in taking me out.
 More often than not, I have no interest in these men, but I am always anxious my boss may be upset that I get a bit cold in order to put them off.
 What do you think is the appropriate way to handle this situation?